great-expectations/great_expectations/docs/docusaurus/docs/terms/profiler.md

 The Custom Profiler allows you to directly configure a customized Profiler through a YAML configuration.
 Profilers allow you to integrate organizational knowledge about your data into the profiling process.
 For example, a team might have a convention that all columns **named** "id" are primary keys, whereas all columns ending with the **suffix** "_id" are foreign keys.
 In that case, when the team using Great Expectations first encounters a new dataset that followed the convention, a Profiler could use that knowledge to add an `expect_column_values_to_be_unique` Expectation to the "id" column (but not, for example an "address_id" column).

-For details on how to configure a customized Profiler, see our guide on [how to create a new expectation suite using the Profiler](../guides/expectations/advanced/how_to_create_a_new_expectation_suite_using_rule_based_profilers.md).
+For details on how to configure a customized Profiler, see our guide on [how to create a new expectation suite using a Profiler](../guides/expectations/advanced/how_to_create_a_new_expectation_suite_using_rule_based_profilers.md).

 ## Create

 It is unlikely that you will need to create a customized Profiler by extending an existing Profiler with a subclass.
 Instead, you should work with a Profiler which can be fully configured in a YAML configuration file.

 Configuring a custom Profiler is covered in the following section.
-See also [How to create a new expectation suite using the Profiler](../guides/expectations/advanced/how_to_create_a_new_expectation_suite_using_rule_based_profilers.md), or [the full source code for that guide](https://github.com/great-expectations/great_expectations/blob/develop/tests/integration/docusaurus/expectations/advanced/multi_batch_rule_based_profiler_example.py) on our GitHub as an example.
+See also [How to create a new expectation suite using a Profiler](../guides/expectations/advanced/how_to_create_a_new_expectation_suite_using_rule_based_profilers.md), or [the full source code for that guide](https://github.com/great-expectations/great_expectations/blob/develop/tests/integration/docusaurus/expectations/advanced/multi_batch_rule_based_profiler_example.py) on our GitHub as an example.

 ## Configure Profilers